barryclark/jekyll-now/_posts/2016-08-12-SummerIntership.md

 header-img: "images/summerInternship2016.jpg"
 ---

 Today is the last day spent @Haufe.
 And I must admit, this summer internship was simply awesome.
-My work colleagues were so friendly, the helped me when I was in trouble.
+My work colleagues were so friendly, they helped me when I was in trouble.

 {:.center}
 ![DevOps Day 2016]({{ site.url }}/images/devopsday2016/audience.jpg){:style="margin:auto"}